tuwien-geoweb-2015/g06_block4/README.md

-# G06 Repository for Geoweb Block 4
+# Instructor's repository for GeoWeb Block 4

-Ein Selbstversuch zu git, atom etc.
+This project exercises the use of OpenLayers and WFS to communicate with an SQLite database.

 ## Getting started